 The Accredited Financial Counselor gold standard includes:

-- providing the knowledge and skills to assist clients in complex financial decision making
+- Provide the knowledge and skills to assist clients in complex financial decision-making

-- an accredited financial counselor can address your immediate money challenges
+- An accredited financial counselor that can address your immediate money challenges

 These are all the services an accredited financial counselor can do for their clients.